-Cruising Advice Boat Handling In the next few pages we will give you some hints on boat handling and in particular on how to negotiate a lock.
-Most of these hints will be repeated when you have your instruction at the beginning of your cruise.
+Boat Handling Cruising Advice In the next few pages we will give you some hints on boat handling and, in particular, on how to negotiate a lock.
+Most of these hints will be repeated when you do your lesson at the beginning of your cruise.
 Do not hesitate to ask questions.
-A good boater is one who appreciates the limits of their knowledge and is always keen to learn.
+A good boater is one who appreciates the limits of his/her knowledge and is always keen to learn.
 If you have never handled a boat before, you will be tempted to compare it with your car.
 There are some similarities but the differences are very important.
-Designate a Captain - there must be one person in charge of the boat at all times.

-To start with, a boat is poised on a liquid element, pushed by the current and wind.
+Designate a captain - there must be one person in charge of the boat at all times.
+To start with, a boat is poised on a liquid element, pushed by the current and the wind.

 Be aware of the effect they will have on you before setting out.
-A boat has no brakes, so to slow down or stop you simply reverse the motor.
-It will take about four times its length to stop, so prepare manoeuvres well in advance.
-A boat is much heavier than a car, (most of our boats weigh at least 7 tons), so it can damage at a much slower speed.
+A boat has no brakes so, to slow down or stop, you simply reverse the motor.
+It will take about four times its length to stop so prepare your manoeuvres well in advance.
+A boat is much heavier than a car (most of our boats weigh at least 7 tons), so it can damage at a much slower speed.
 Take your time and carry out all manoeuvres slowly and deliberately.
-When a car changes direction the back wheels follow the front ones.
-A boat, on the other hand pivots on a point situated about one third back from the bow.
+If you have the chance, watch a barge captain handling his barge.
+He is never in a hurry.
+When a car changes direction, the back wheels follow the front ones.
+A boat, on the other hand, pivots on a point situated about one third back from the bow.
 When manoeuvring forward, always think of your stern.
-A common error is for the skipper to pull out from the mooring forgetting that the stern may move into the opposite direction, resulting in the stern of the boat being damaged against the mooring.
+A common error is for the Skipper to pull out from the mooring forgetting that the stern may move into the opposite direction, resulting in the stern of the boat being damaged against the mooring.
 And finally, a car requires one driver who normally needs no help from his passengers.
-A boat requires a Captain and a crew.
-Before setting out, the Captain should allocate tasks to everyone on board.
-Keep in mind that the Captain is in sole charge of his vessel and his word is final!
+A boat requires a captain and a crew.
+Before setting out, the captain should allocate tasks to everyone on board.
+And keep in mind that the captain is in sole charge of his vessel and his word is final.

-Before Leaving Plan your Days Cruising Use your navigation guide to plan your days cruising.
+A good boater is one who appreciates the limits of his/her knowledge and is always keen to learn.
+Before Leaving Plan your day's cruising Use your navigation guide to plan your day's cruising.
 The kilometre points will enable you to calculate the distances and a table will give you cruising times between the main ports.
 Ensure that all crew members are aware of your day's plan and emergency contact details.
-Allow for a maximum of 4-5 hours cruising each day, you will find this quite sufficient.

-Starting the Motor Before leaving your mooring proceed as follows:
+Allow for a maximum of 4 to 5 hours cruising each day, you will find this quite sufficient.
+Starting the motor Before leaving your mooring, proceed as follows:

-- Check that the throttle lever is in neutral and that the propeller is not engaged. - If your boat has dual steering positions, ensure that the one you want to use is the one selected. - Start the engine. - Make sure that all the gauges on the dashboard function normally and that the cooling water is flowing properly from the rear exhaust. - Allocate a position on the deck to each crew member. - Ask your crew to cast off; bring the lines back and store them safely on board. - For boats equipped with a sliding roof, make sure that the roof is latched either in the open or closed position.
+- Check that the throttle lever is in neutral and that the propeller is not engaged; - If your boat has dual steering positions, ensure that the one you want to use is the one selected: - Start the engine: - Make sure that all the gauges on the dashboard function normally and that the cooling water is flowing properly from the rear exhaust: - Allocate a position on the deck to each crew member; - Ask your crew to cast off, bring the lines back and store them safely on board; - For boats equipped with a sliding roof, make sure that the roof is latched either in the open or the closed position.